mcello23/cypress-amazon/README.md

 ## Third test case - Searches for a sepecific Nespresso SNE900 product and adds it to the cart:

 cy.get('#twotabsearchtextbox').type('NESPRESSO SNE900')
-> Here, it finds the search bar and clicks on it and writes 'NESPRESSO SNE900'
+> Here, it finds the search bar and clicks on it and writes `NESPRESSO SNE900`.

 cy.get('#nav-search-submit-button').click()
 > It looks for the search icon and clicks on it